 As far as chess is concerned, Leighton had a long career of play and appeared to take great joy in competing.
 Even after he retired from tournament play, he kept up with current chess events.
 Leighton was a lifetime 1.d4 man and enjoyed Stonewall systems.
-With black, he played like the more positional French Defense, but played the King’s Indian with black.
+With black, he played like the more positional French Defense but played the King’s Indian with black.

-Looking at his tournament record, he played in major tournaments around the country such as Eastern Open (DC), New York Open, World Open (PA), National Open (NV), New England Open (MA), Michigan Open, American Open (CA) and of course the Chicago Open.
+Looking at his tournament record, he played in major tournaments around the country such as the Eastern Open (DC), New York Open, World Open (PA), National Open (NV), New England Open (MA), Michigan Open, American Open (CA) and of course the Chicago Open.
 He also played in the strong Bermuda International Open in 1993 and 1995.
 Below are a few of his games with light annotations.

-Leighton was a trailblazer in many regards and made his mark in a critical time in the country’s history.
+Leighton was a trailblazer in many regards and made his mark during a critical time in the country’s history.
 He also served with honor and used to mention that he hoped to be buried at Arlington National Cemetery.
 An effort was fueled by his daughter Barbara Whitfield and son-in-law Robert Whitfield to have him buried as a soldier in Arlington National Cemetery.

 Senator Dick Durbin supported the plea by several Chicago Aldermen: Gilbert Villegas (36th ward), Chris Taliaferro (29th), Milly Santiago (31th), George Cardenas (12th), Danny Solis (25th) and Edward Burke (14th).
 In June, a specialist from Arlington stated that he had met the requirements and would receive a burial with full military honors.
 Langdon Neal, the executor of Leighton’s estate, stated triumphantly,